IstatCooperation/SDGs/README.md

 Before building the application you must edit the configuration file `config.json`

 ## Usage
-After build, you can also use the application by commad line
+After build, you can also use the application by commad line, to create or update the database:
 ```
- MDT2PxWeb config.json [print [populate_PxWeb_subindicatorData.sql]] - create SDGs structure into the PxWeb database
+ > MDT2PxWeb config.json [print [populate_PxWeb_subindicatorData.sql]] - create SDGs structure into the PxWeb database

- MDT2PxWeb config.json update [populate_PxWeb_subindicatorData.sql]  - update SDGs data into the PxWeb database
+ > MDT2PxWeb config.json update [populate_PxWeb_subindicatorData.sql]  - update SDGs data into the PxWeb database
 ```
-The tool creates the sql file `populate_PxWeb_subindicatorData.sql` to populate a PxWeb database. according to the Nordic Data Model 2.3.
+The tool creates the sql file `populate_PxWeb_subindicatorData.sql` to populate a PxWeb database.

 To create and populate the PxWeb database, according to the Nordic Data Model (CNMM) 2.3, you can use the following sql script file, located "SDGs\MDT2PxWeb\SQL script - PxWeb" folder: